dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 	}
 }
 ```
-You needn’t close every channel when you’ve finished with it.
-It’s only necessary to close a channel when it is important to tell the receiving goroutines that all data have been sent.
+You needn't close every channel when you've finished with it.
+It's only necessary to close a channel when it is important to tell the receiving goroutines that all data have been sent.
 A channel that the garbage collector determines to be unreachable will have its resources reclaimed whether or not it is closed.
-(Don’t confuse this with the close operation for open files.
-It *is* important to call the `Close` method on every file when you’ve finished with it.)
+(Don't confuse this with the close operation for open files.
+It *is* important to call the `Close` method on every file when you've finished with it.)

 Attempting to close an already-closed channel causes a panic, as does closing a nil channel.
-Closing channels has another use as a broadcast mechanism, which we’ll cover in Section 8.9.
+Closing channels has another use as a broadcast mechanism, which we'll cover in Section 8.9.

 ### 8.4.3.
 Unidirectional Channel Types